convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/program/src/interfaces/instrument.md

 - This code file uses the `anchor_lang` and `solana_program` crates.

 3. What is the purpose of the `call_instrument` function?
-- The `call_instrument` function is used to invoke an external program with the given data and accounts.
-It takes in the data, the protocol account, the instrument key, the number of accounts, the RFQ and response accounts (if any), and the remaining accounts iterator.
-It then constructs an instruction and invokes it using `invoke_signed`.
+- The `call_instrument` function is used to call an instrument program with the given data and accounts.
+It takes in the instrument program's key, the number of accounts to use, and optional RFQ and response accounts.